StevenPeutz/MacOS-EasyLookUp-tool/installation_guide.md

-# EasyLookUp //big bang description format
+# EasyLookUp Descripion and Installation Guide.

 ## **Easier and faster translation, slang and people lookup without tab-switching.
 **